 "Hangin' at the Beach" ("2Fast 2Furious")

-When it came to the list of movies being released during the Summer of 2003, the one I dreaded the most was "2Fast 2Furious".
+When it came to the list of movies being released during the summer of 2003, the one I dreaded the most was "2Fast 2Furious".
 It seemed like no one, and I mean no one, wanted to take a stab at it.
-As much as I've been surrounded by some very talented artists, when it came to illustrating vehicles, nobody even tried entertaining the notion.
-But given that it was one of the top five anticipated flicks of the season, it would have been downright cowardly to skip it so I reluctantly added it onto my share of responsibilities.
+Not Tony, any of our guest artists, or my artistic coworkers.
+Unfortunately, since it was one of the biggest anticipated flicks of the season, ignoring its presence would have been downright cowardly.
+So, I reluctantly added onto my share of responsibilities.

-For the next couple of months I dabbled at it.
-I knew whatever I decided, it had to involve some fast cars.
-So I rummaged through magazines, surfed internet sites, and pretty much went on a hunt for a 'sweet chariot' that would look cool, give a notion of high-octane thrills, yet easy enough for me to do a decent job drawing it.
+I knew whatever I decided; it had to involve some fast cars.
+Rummaging through magazines and surfing internet sites, I was on the hunt for a 'sweet chariot' which would look cool and give a notion of high-octane thrills; yet easy enough for me to do a decent job drawing it.
 That car turned out to be the 2004 Ford Thunderbird.
-So I started on it.
+So, I started with my hopes high.

-But it wasn't going to be that easy.
-Half way through it (and I have to note this was the week prior to when this picture debuted) Tony showed off his picture for "The Italian Job" with Erik and Daryl in a high-speed car chase with a helicopter.
-So I suddenly found myself in a development.
+But it wasn't going to be easy.
+Halfway through, Tony showed off his entry for "The Italian Job" involving Erik and Daryl in a high-speed car chase with a helicopter.
+Suddenly I found myself in a development.
 I couldn't draw Erik and Daryl in a car now because two weeks in a row would have been repetitive.
-So I was faced with quite a problem: how to do a homage to "2Fast 2Furious" without involving cars?
+I was faced with a little obstacle: how to do homage to "2Fast 2Furious" without involving cars?

-As you can see I settled on handling the underground rebel theme by homaging the style of independent comic artist Jim Mahfood.
-For nearly four days I worked on aping his look by doing sketch after sketch after sketch; incorporating the best of the bunch into this piece.
-I'm not saying it's the most incredible thing I've done, but there are things that stand out of it that I can't help but feel a little pride in.
-And yo, I was completely in the zone with that background.
-You gotta admit it's bitching. - Jake
+As you see, I settled on handling the underground rebel theme with an homage to the independent style of comic artist Jim Mahfood.
+I'm not saying it's the most incredible thing I've done, but there are things I can't help but feel a little pride in. - Jake